bluegenes/bluegenes.github.io/about/index.md

 My broad goal is to explore interesting biological questions, particularly in ecology, evolution, and environmental change, via bioinformatic techniques.
 For the most part, my work focuses on genomics and transcriptomics of non-model marine species.

-I'm also interested working to help overcome the issues and disadvantages that women and students from diverse backgrounds (both racial and economical) face in pursuing science.
-At SIO, I work as part of TIDES, the Team for Improving Diversity and Engagement in Science (formerly GDAWG), where we focus on raising awareness of these issues around SIO and UCSD, and on trying to bring science out to a broader community.

 [CV](http://bluegenes.github.io/cv/)       [Publications](http://bluegenes.github.io/publications/)